ayonli/jsext/README.md

 In Bun and Deno, the `module` can also be a TypeScript file.

-Data are cloned and transferred between threads via **Structured Clone Algorithm** (by default).
+Data are cloned and transferred between threads via **Structured Clone Algorithm**.

 Apart from the standard data types supported by the algorithm, `Channel` can also be used to transfer data between threads.
 To do so, just passed a channel instance to the threaded function.
 But be aware, channel can only be used as a parameter, return a channel from the threaded function is not allowed.
 Once passed, the data can only be transferred into and out-from the function.

-The difference between using channel and generator function for streaming processing is, for a generator function, `next(value)` is coupled with a `yield value`, the process is blocked between **next** calls, channel doesn't have this limit, we can use it to stream all the data into the function before processing and receiving any result.
+The difference between using a channel and a generator function for streaming processing is, for a generator function, `next(value)` is coupled with a `yield value`, the process is blocked between **next** calls, channel doesn't have this limit, we can use it to stream all the data into the function before processing and receiving any result.

-Moreover, the threaded functions support `ArrayBuffer`s as transferable objects.
-If an array buffer is presented as an argument or the direct property of an argument (assume it's an plain object), or the array buffer is the return value or the direct property of the return value (assume it's an plain object), it automatically becomes a transferrable object and will be transferred to the other thread instead of being cloned.
-This strategy allows us easily to compose objects like `Request` and `Response` instances into plain objects and pass them to the worker thread without overhead.
+The threaded function also supports `ArrayBuffer`s as transferable objects.
+If an array buffer is presented as an argument or the direct property of an argument (assume it's a plain object), or the array buffer is the return value or the direct property of the return value (assume it's a plain object), it automatically becomes a transferrable object and will be transferred to the other thread instead of being cloned.
+This strategy allows us to easily compose objects like `Request` and `Response` instances into plain objects and pass them between threads without overhead.

+NOTE: If the current module is already in a worker thread, use this function won't create another worker thread.

-**Example (async function)**
+**Example (regular or async function)**

 ```ts
 const mod = parallel(() => import("./examples/worker.mjs"));
 console.log(await mod.greet("World")); // Hi, World
 ```

-**Example (async generator function)**
+**Example (generator or async generator function)**

 ```ts
 const mod = parallel(() => import("./examples/worker.mjs"));